-Here are ten amazing group-friendly visit ideas in England, ranging from historic venues to beautiful gardens.
+Here are ten amazing group-friendly visits across the country, ranging from historic venues to beautiful gardens.

 3. UK Parliament, London